Crowds jeer Sri Lankan PM on rare outing

-Months of blackouts and acute shortages of food, fuel and medicines have caused widespread suffering across the South Asian island, which is enduring its worst-ever economic downturn.
+Months of blackouts and acute shortages of food, fuel and medicines have caused widespread suffering across the South Asian island in its worst economic downturn since independence in 1948.

-Sunday saw the premier, brother of President Gotabaya Rajapaksa, visited one of the holiest Buddhist temples -- housing a reputedly 23-century-old tree -- in Anuradhapura.
+On Sunday, the premier visited one of the holiest Buddhist temples -- housing a reputedly 2,300-year-old tree -- in Anuradhapura.

-But dozens of men and women carried hand-written placards and chanted slogans demanding that “thieves” be banned from the sacred city, which lies 200 kilometres (125 miles) north of Colombo.
+But dozens of people carried hand-written placards and chanted slogans demanding that “thieves” be banned from the sacred city, 200 kilometres (125 miles) north of Colombo.

 “We will worship you if you stand down (as Prime Minister) and leave,“ one man shouted.